efiksio/upython.ie/_posts/2019-12-08-P001-Traffic-lights-in-python.markdown

 </div>

-You can find the upython sourde code from Traffic Light part 1 below:
+You can find the upython source code from Traffic Light part 1 below:

 {% highlight python %}
 from pyb import Pin